Vishwesh45/TASK-IT/README.md

 - **Task Management**: Create, edit, and delete tasks with ease.
 - **Task Completion Tracking**: Mark tasks as completed to monitor your progress.
 - **Dark Mode**: Toggle between light and dark themes for a comfortable viewing experience.
+- **Motivational Quotes and Stories**: Display random inspiring quotes and stories to encourage users.
 - **Responsive Design**: Optimized for various devices, ensuring a smooth user experience on both desktop and mobile platforms.

 ## Technologies Used